UniversalDependencies/docs/_ca/index.md

 ~~~

-* A special type of an adnominal clause is a relative clause.
+* A special type of adnominal clause is the relative clause.
 It contains the relative pronoun _que_
   (that is, _que_ is not a subordinating conjunction here), which has the same referent as the nominal
   modified by the clause.
 The relation subtype [acl:relcl]() is used for relative clauses.